j0py/Tidy/README.md

 The correct Order of Execution is done by using the slot numbers of the NodeProxies.
 This let's you add new FX's and/or new playing proxies while everything else is playing, and you do not have to worry about what you do first.
 I haven't tried to find how NodeProxies do this internally, but as far as i can see (ahum, hear) it works.

 The only problem is what slotnumbers to use when sending signal from ANY proxy to ANY other proxy in ANY order.
 The slotnumber must be a unique number.
-After some time i thought of this trick: the index of the private bus of a proxy is unique among all proxies and its index can be used as a unique slot number for that proxy on any other proxy.
+After some time i thought of this trick: the private bus of a proxy is unique in the server and so its index can be used as a unique slot number for that proxy on any other proxy.

 ```
 ~fx[~source.bus.index + 10] = \filterIn -> { |in| ~source * gain }